Robert Capa’s Hope

 Still, it seems churlish to continually deride photographs for their inability to tell us more than they do.
 Photographs are radically imperfect, in that they cannot express complete truths; their failure to do so continually disappoints us.
 But then most things in life are radically imperfect; and their deficiencies, too, are sources of deep frustration.
 (In this sense, photographs, far from being a kind of magic, are entirely ordinary.)
 When it comes to documentary photographs, the attempt to make them into something they are not, or to punish them for what they are, bears less and less fruit.
 So too does the effort to separate image from context, or to anoint one as more vital than the other.
 Why choose between the emotional immediacy of the photograph and the larger, more complex histories that underlie it?
 Better, instead, to recognize what each can—and cannot—offer us as we try to make sense of our poorly designed world.

 Capa’s images help us do that, which is why we return to them again and again.
-His photographs—in Spain, in France, in China, in Israel—record the 20th century’s moment of militant humanism; and they do this partly through what he, working at the time, brought to them and partly through what we, looking back, bring to them.
+His photographs—in Spain, in France, in China, in Israel—record the twentieth century’s moment of militant humanism; and they do this partly through what he, working at the time, brought to them and partly through what we, looking back, bring to them.
 They are anti-fascist in both subject and substance: anti-fascist, that is, not just because they are of anti-fascists but because they honor complex, imperfect, deeply scarred, and heretofore unpraised humanity.
 They show us that human beings suffer, and make us want to know why; they show us that human beings endure, and make us want to know how.

 Capa gave us scenes from a broken world, but he never suggested that destruction is our natural state.
 He believed that men and women could unite, at least in some times and in some places, on the basis of camaraderie, hope, and intelligence rather than hate, fear, and stupidity: he had seen it himself.
 He believed that politics could be simultaneously democratic and collective and that history, especially good history, could be made from the bottom up—democracy really was in the streets—and he wanted, naturally, to show what this type of freedom, and the people who made it, looked like.
 Octavio Paz wrote that the faces he had seen in Spain were “open to the transcendent,” and that he never saw such faces anywhere again.
 This may strike our postmodern, anti-utopian, proudly disillusioned selves as ridiculously if not unforgivably romantic; perhaps it is.
 But it also may be true; when I look at Robert Capa’s photographs, I think so.